 After the 2018 midterms, Democrats had 89 women in the House.
 In one big issue fight, Pelosi wouldn’t compromise on opposing the wall along the Mexican border; Trump shut down the government.
 When she became Speaker again in 2019, Pelosi went on to lead the House to pass many bills that McConnell’s Senate refused to take up.

 Nancy Pelosi, Ball discloses, understood that the public opposed the idea of trying to impeach Trump, and she approached it reluctantly.
 Attorney General William Barr’s misleading summary of Robert Mueller’s report on Russian election interference allowed Trump to assert exoneration.
 But, when a whistleblower reported that Trump allegedly blackmailed Ukraine’s leader to invent dirt on former Vice President Joe Biden, Pelosi knew she had no choice but to proceed.
-Ball identifies going ahead with impeachment as the most serious decision of Pelosi’s time in government.
+Ball identifies going ahead with impeachment as the most serious decision of Pelosi’s time in government, but her book predates the second Trump impeachment.

 Nancy Pelosi is an old-school liberal icon and spent her career battling the GOP and forces of what she regards as inequitable conservatism.
 In today’s climate of ruthless partisanship, it’s unlikely readers on the Trump end of the political continuum will open this intelligent overview of 30 years of United States’ politics.
 That is unfortunate, because Pelosi’s career – in Ball’s astute telling – offers rich lessons in the political processes valuable to any student of United States’ history, regardless of political orientation.